-If you've said you're coming, but find you can't, please leave a message with Abbi Knight as soon as possible.
+If you've said you're coming, but find you can't, please leave a message with Barbara at the NT office (01694 725001) as soon as possible (office open until 4.30pm).
 N.B.
-If you are allocated a Watch Point on any date, but you cannot get there, for whatever reason, please email Abbi Knight the following day Abbi Knight@nationaltrust.org.uk
+If you are allocated a Watch Point on any date, but you cannot get there, for whatever reason, please email Barbara Burns the following day (Barbara.Burns@nationaltrust.org.uk).
 This is essential in planning subsequent surveys, as we aim to cover each Watch Point three times, and if you don't tell us your Watch Point wasn't covered, we'll assume that it has been.